ihangulo/SDC_P5_VehicleDetection/README.md

 - The left and right boundary is some speed down factor.
 Because the useless region must be deleted when processing.
 I can just mask it like project1, but it is not good for most situation.
 There is always exceptions.
 - Detect car pipeline is so slow, maybe if I reduce some calculation, then it reduce more time
 - I use full 6 full heatmaps when determine false positives, but it is so many memory leak, so I'll change another way.
 - It needs validation test of heatmap.
 I think the size of car and the location is most valid factors.
 Almost car has same width, so if some car is too big or too samll, then it's an error. then I can change that size.
+[NOTE] I added some validation check, but it is not perfect.
+Because I must trail car which is founded, but this time I just check when no car founded.
 - Or transform to bird-eye view, and can calculation the car size with easy.
 I'll try next time.